ApiLogicServer/Docs/readme.md

 These start a process that monitors changes to the docs folder, whereupon the docs are rebuilt.

 To see the doc build locally, [http://127.0.0.1:8000](http://127.0.0.1:8000).

+The public docs are automatically rebuilt whenever you push changes to GitHub.